 Our board, as part of its overall responsibility to oversee the management of our business, considers risks generally when reviewing our strategic plan, financial results, business development activities, legal and regulatory matters.
 The board satisfies this responsibility through regular reports directly from our officers responsible for oversight of particular risks.
-The board's risk management oversight also includes full and open communications with management to review the adequacy and functionality of the risk management processes used by management.
+The board's risk management oversight also includes full and open communications with management to review the adequacy and functionality of the risk management processes used by management, including, without limitation, the effects of the ongoing COVID-19 pandemic on our business.
 The board's role in risk oversight has no effect on the board's leadership structure.
 In addition, committees of the board assist in its risk oversight responsibility, including:

-The audit committee assists the board in its oversight of the integrity of the financial reporting and our compliance with applicable legal and regulatory requirements.
-It also oversees our internal controls and compliance activities, and meets privately with representatives from our independent registered public accounting firm.

-The compensation committee assists the board in its oversight of risk relating to compensation policies and practices.
-The compensation committee annually reviews our compensation policies, programs and procedures, including the incentives they create and mitigating factors that may reduce the likelihood of excessive risk taking, to determine whether they present a significant risk to our company.
+- The audit committee assists the board in its oversight of the integrity of the financial reporting and our compliance with applicable legal and regulatory requirements.
+It also oversees our internal controls and compliance activities and meets privately with representatives from our independent registered public accounting firm. - The compensation committee assists the board in its oversight of risk relating to compensation policies and practices.
+The compensation committee annually reviews our compensation policies, programs, and procedures, including the incentives they create and mitigating factors that may reduce the likelihood of excessive risk taking, to determine whether they present a significant risk to our company.